llaver/ReducReloaded/README.md

 "private int W00T!"

+The main code for the game is in core dir.

 # Purpose of this project
 For a long time some friends and I have been trying to plan and create an Android app among